yholkamp/postmark-client/README.md

     public static void main(String[] args) {
         BouncesAPIApi apiInstance = new BouncesAPIApi();
-        String xPostmarkServerToken = "xPostmarkServerToken_example"; // String | The token associated with the Server on which this request will operate.
+        String serverApiToken = "xPostmarkServerToken_example"; // String | The token associated with the Server on which this request will operate.
         Long bounceid = 789L; // Long | The ID of the Bounce to activate. try {
-            BounceActivationResponse result = apiInstance.activateBounce(xPostmarkServerToken, bounceid);
+            BounceActivationResponse result = apiInstance.activateBounce(serverApiToken, bounceid);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling BouncesAPIApi#activateBounce");